 It’s not the critic who counts

-March 16, 2009
+March 16, 2009 at 5:50 am Leave a comment

 It is not the critic who counts: not the man who points out how the strong man stumbles or where the doer of deeds could have done better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly, who errs and comes up short again and again, because there is no effort without error or shortcoming, but who knows the great enthusiasms, the great devotions, who spends himself for a worthy cause; who, at the best, knows, in the end, the triumph of high achievement, and who, at the worst, if he fails, at least he fails while daring greatly, so that his place shall never be with those cold and timid souls who knew neither victory nor defeat. – Theodore Roosevelt, Citizenship in the Republic, speech at the Sobornne, Paris, April 23rd, 1910.

-Entry Filed under: 2007 General Elections in Kenya, Africa, Culture, Jesse Masai, Kenya, Literature, Media, Missions, Persecution & Martyrs, Personals, Politics, Society, World. .
+Entry filed under: 2007 General Elections in Kenya, Africa, Culture, Jesse Masai, Kenya, Literature, Media, Missions, Persecution & Martyrs, Personals, Politics, Society, World.

-Leave a Comment
+Leave a comment

 Trackback this post | Subscribe to the comments via RSS Feed